robot5000-design/ms4-mc-vinyl/README.md

 _Wishlist Page:_

 The wishlist allows users to make a list of up to 10 favourite products which they might like to purchase at some point in the future.
 For convenience there's are buttons to add each individual product to the cart or all items at once.
-This is one of the big advantages for a customer to sign up to the site as you cannot access or use the wishlist otherwise.
+This is one of the big advantages for a customer to sign up to the site as they cannot access or use the wishlist otherwise.
+If they click on the wishlist it will direct them to the sign-in page.

 _Cart Page:_